wdporter/i-am-that-vuepress/8-the-self-stands-beyond-mind/readme.md

 **Q:**&ensp;If my real self is peace and love, why is it so restless?

 **M:**&ensp;It is not your real beïng that is restless, but its reflection in the mind appears restless because the mind is restless.
 It is just like the reflection of the moon in the water stirred by the wind.
-The wind of desire stirs the mind and the ‘me’, which is but a reflection of the Self in the mind, appears changeful.
+The wind of desire stirs the mind and the ‘me’, which is but a reflection of the Self in the mind, and appears changeful.
 But these ideas of movement, of restlessness, of pleasure and pain are all in the mind.
 The Self stands beyond the mind, aware, but unconcerned.

-**Q:**&ensp;How to reach it?
+**Q:**&ensp;How does one reach it?

-**M:**&ensp;You are the Self, here and now Leave the mind alone, stand aware and unconcerned and you will realise that to stand alert but detached, watching events come and go, is an aspect of your real nature.
+**M:**&ensp;You are the Self, here and now.
+Leave the mind alone, stand aware and unconcerned, and you will realise that to stand alert but detached, watching events come and go, is an aspect of your real nature.

 **Q:**&ensp;What are the other aspects?

 **M:**&ensp;The aspects are infinite in number.
-Realise one, and you will realise all.
+Realise one and you will realise all.

 **Q:**&ensp;Tell me some thing that would help me.